 - Huge current flows across the junction

-- Width of the depletion layer becomes smaller.
+- The width of the depletion layer becomes smaller.

 Reverse Bias of p-n junction diode with circuit diagram:

-- Very small current flows through the junction due to minority carriers.
+- A very small current flows through the junction due to minority carriers.

 - Width of the depletion layer increases.